KYVENetwork/docs/docs/protocol_devs/general_concepts/slashing.md

 gets removed from the pool if any of the above slashings are applied.

 :::danger
-**ATTENTION**: Not only the node's personal delegation will get slashed, also normal delegators will loose a part of their delegation in the same ratio.
+**ATTENTION**: Not only the node's personal delegation will get slashed, also normal delegators will lose a part of their delegation in the same ratio.
 This implies that delegators have to choose their node carefully.
 :::